corda/corda-docs-portal/content/en/docs/cenm/1.2/config-database.md

 initialiseSchema
-Automatically creates the tables required by the CENM component
+*(Deprecated)* Automatically creates the tables required by the CENM component,
+                                    the property was used for H2 database only, its ignored since CENM 1.2 and its replaced by `runMigration`

 jdbcDriver